 Located directly along the popular long distance trail Harzer-Hexen-Stieg from Osterode to Thale and the train running between Blankenburg and Koenigshuette, make this an attractive holiday destination.

 In summer cool down in the lido, which is filled with the cave water from the Hermann cave, even if it is nicknamed "warmest outdoor pool in the Upper Harz Mountains".
-The stainless steel lido pool, wide water slide, play and children's pool area, a spacious lawn and beach volleyball ensure a lot of fun.
+The stainless steel lido pool, wide water slide, play and children's pool area, a spacious lawn and beach volleyball guarantee a lot of fun.

 Plenty of water can also be found in the nearby reservoir of the impressive dam system of Bode, Rappbode and the Blue Lake, which got his name from high mineral content and has a beautiful azure-blue colour in the early summer days.